PoonLab/courses/PATH9577Q/Readings/ControlFlow.md

 ```python
 result = transfer(l2=[7,8,9], l1=[1,2,3])
 ```
 then we obtain the same results even though we've swapped the order of `l1` and `l2` arguments.

+It is possible to use a mixture of positional and keyword arguments in a function call, but the positional arguments have to appear before the keyword arguments.

 ### Recursive functions